Klosmi/WP-dev/WPDevNotes.md

 	```
 The value for these properties is booleans, by default, they're all false.

-- let's modify the border settings for the pull quote block.
+- lets modify the border settings for the pull quote block.
 We add our object to the `"blocks"` object with the name `" core/pullquote"`.
 Here we can add the styling.
 	theme.json
 	```